-Kudumiyamalai is located about 20 km from Puddukkotai town.
-In its early inscriptions, of the Pandya and Chola period, the town was known as Tirunalakkunaram, meaning the scared and prosperous hill.
-From 1161 CE, as in an inscription of the Chola king Rajaraja II (no 190 of IPS), the town started being referred as Shikhanallur, evidently because of the temple of lord Shikhanatha.
-The present name Kudumiyamalai is first found in a seventeenth century CE record of Mallappa Pallavarayar (no 906 of IPS)1.
-The gazetteer2 describes that this queer name is based upon a legend.
-Once the temple priest gave his lover the flowers intended for divine worship.
+In the inscriptions of the early Pandya and Chola period, the village is referred as Tirunalakkunaram, “the scared and prosperous hill”.
+From the twelfth century CE, the village started being referred as Shikhanallur, evidently because of the temple of lord Shikhanatha.
+The present name, Kudumiyamalai, is first found in a seventeenth century CE record of Mallappa Pallavarayar2.
+The etymology behind the name Kudumiyamalai is explained in the Pudukkottai State Manual3.
+The legend goes that once the temple priest gave his lover the flowers intended for divine worship.
 When the ruler unexpectedly arrived in the temple, he offered him the flowers worn by his lover as prasadam.
 The king noticed few hair in it and asked for an explanation.
 To conceal his offense, the priest asserted that the God himself had natural hair meanwhile praying to the lord to save him.
 His prayers were heard and a kudumi or lock of hair miraculously appeared on the linga.

-There is a suggestion that the name of the village was given after the early Pandya king Palyaga Mudukudumi Peurvaluti (Palyāka Mutukuṭumi Peruvaḻuti).
+An another derivation of the name suggests that the village got its name after an early Pandya king, Palyaga Mudukudumi Peurvaluti (Palyāka Mutukuṭumi Peruvaḻuti).
 This Pandya king is known from various references, including the Velvikudi grant of the Pandya king Varaguna-varman I (765-815 CE).
 Except the similarities in names, there is no definitive connection between the village and the king.
-Provided that Kudumiyamalai has an inscription of Pandya king Varaguna-varman I where the village is referred as Tirunalakkunram, we can safely say that the village was not named after the Pandya king Palyaga Mudukudumi Peurvaluti.
+Provided that Kudumiyamalai has an inscription of Pandya king Varaguna-varman I referring the village as Tirunalakkunram, we may safely assume that the village was not named after the Pandya king Palyaga Mudukudumi Peurvaluti.

-Antiquity of the town may go back to pre-historic period as attested by various megalithic burial sites and cairns in vicinity.
-In the early centuries of the present era, Kudumiyamalai would have been an important Jaina center as attested by the rock-cut beds meant for Jain monks found in a natural cavern on the south-western side of the main hill.
-A Brahmi inscription3 of 2nd-3rd century CE in this cavern reads, “The pa(li)y made by Korrantay of Nalai”.
+Antiquity of the village goes back to pre-historic period as attested by various megalithic burial sites and cairns in vicinity.
+During the early centuries of the present era, Kudumiyamalai was an important Jaina center as attested by the rock-cut beds for Jain monks found in a natural cavern on the south-western side of the main hill.
+A Brahmi inscription4 of 2nd-3rd century CE in this cavern reads, “The pa(li)y made by Korrantay of Nalai”.

 Cave Temple (Melaikoyil) – The cave temple is situated in the west of the village and excavated on the eastern face of a hill running north-south.
-The cave temple has been variously referred as Melaikoyil, Tirumulattanam and Tirumerrali in its inscriptions.
+This temple has been variously referred as Melaikoyil, Tirumulattanam and Tirumerrali in its inscriptions.
 The lord is referred as Perumanatikal, Mahadevar, Paramesvarar and Kunritan konta nayanar.
 The temple is planned with a mukha-mandapa, ardha-mandapa and a cell in its rear wall.
-The front façade has two pillars and two pilasters.
-Inter-columniation is not equal, the central bay is wider than the side bays.
+The front façade has two pillars and two pilasters having unequal inter-columniation resulting in a wider central bay.
 The ardha-mandapa is wider than the front façade, allowing deep niches on its lateral walls.
 These niches are carved with dvarpala images.
 Both the dvarpalas are shown standing in tri-bhanga posture, with one hand at their waist and another resting over a huge club.
-Both are shown with a third eye over their fore-head.
-The southern dvarpala is shown wearing a yajnopavita while the northern is not wearing.
+Both are shown with a third eye over their forehead.
+The southern dvarpala is shown wearing a yajnopavita while the northern is without it.

-On the southern hind wall of the ardha-mandapa is an inscription reading, “parivadinida”.
+On the southern lateral wall of the ardha-mandapa is an inscription reading, “parivadinida”.
 Below this inscription is cut a niche housing an image of valampuri Ganesha, with his trunk turned towards right.
 Ganesha is shown with four hands, in his upper hand he is holding a broken tusk and padma while in his one lower hand he holds a modak while the other is placed over his waist.
 Valampuri Ganesha is also found in Vallam cave-temple of the Pallava period.
 However there are many differences in the style and execution of these two Ganeshas.

 In the rear wall of the ardha-mandapa is cut the opening to the garbha-grha flanked with two tetragonal pilasters.
 Over the pilasters is placed a beam over which are shown four bhuta-gana in posture of supporting the beam with their hands.
 The bhuta-images at the extreme are facing out while the inner two images are facing towards the garbha-grha opening.
 The square garbha-grha is finished slightly above the ground floor of the ardha-mandapa, reached via three steps.
 In the center is provided a large square linga-pitha, cut from within the rock.
 This linga-pitha supports a rock-cut linga.

 Immediately to the south of the rock-cut shrine’s façade is inscribed the musical inscription.
-We will discuss about this inscription in detail later in the article.
-To its immediate south is carved a niche housing idampuri Ganesha, trunk turned to left.
+We will discuss about this inscription in detail later.
+To its immediate south is carved a niche housing idampuri Ganesha with his trunk turned to his left.
 In his upper arms he is holding an ankusha and pasa while one lower arm is broken tusk and the object held in lower left arm is not identifiable.
-Dayalan4 mentions that the sculpture can be later than the cave temple whereas Minakshi5 believes that both the Ganesha sculptures probably belong to the same period, the Pallavas.
+Dayalan mentions that the sculpture can be later than the cave temple whereas Minakshi5 believes that both the Ganesha sculptures probably belong to the same period, the Pallavas.
 This rock-cut cave temple was extended by Raghunatha Raya Tondaiman (1686-1730), the king of Pudukkottai, by building a mandapa in front of it.
-Out of the cave, on little north of the cave, on the hill above are carved figures of sixty-three nayanars with Shiva with Parvati and Nandi standing in the middle.
+On the external facade of the cave, little north of the cave, are carved figures of sixty-three nayanars with Shiva with Parvati and Nandi standing in the middle.